 teachers and students in every education context, including homeschooling.
 I will oppose every attempt to allow Federal mandates on education.
 I have consistently stood against school consolidation and will continue to do so because I believe community-level control is the best way to preserve our values.
 I will always seek to empower parents to make the decisions that are right for their children.

 I honor our heritage and I defend our state’s historical monuments because I believe those who forget the past cannot rightly chart the future.
 We need to remember those who died to defend our state and learn the lessons with which they provided us.

 8. Judicial Reform

-Our state is the only one in the country that allows lawyers in the legislature to appoint judges.
+Our state is one of only two in the country that allows lawyers in the legislature to elect judges.
 I believe this system creates a conflict of interests and is the root of South Carolina's ethics turmoil.
-I am working with other conservatives in the House and Senate to give the entire state a voice on the Judicial Merit Selection Commission (JMSC), the body that determines who is eligible to be a judge, which currently consists of just a handful of politically-connected individuals who decide which candidates are eligible to be a judge.
-I also am doing all I can to change the antiquated system as a whole by advocating for appointment of judges by the Governor with the advice and consent of the Senate.
+I am working with other conservatives in the House and Senate to give the entire state a voice on the Judicial Merit Selection Commission (JMSC), the body that determines who is eligible to be a judge, which currently consists of just a handful of politically-connected individuals.
+In the long term, I support changing the antiquated system as a whole, with appointment of judges by the Governor with the advice and consent of the General Assembly.

 I believe greater liberty provides greater quality and availability of care.
 I support empowering community solutions rather than government programs by